alexxxtat/alexxxtat/README.md

 # 💫 About Me:
-I possess 2+ years of programming experience and recently graduated from SFU with a focus on developing new skills and knowledge in the MERN stack and data analytics.<br>
+Experienced data analyst with 2+ years of expertise.
+Graduated from SFU specializing in data analytics and machine learning (AI).<br>
 🔭 I’m currently working on my skills.<br>🌱 I’m currently learning more about web and software development<br>😄 I’m looking for exploring new technologies.<br>
 💪 I’m currently looking for a job opportunity to applied and enhance my skills and knowledge